Hearty and wholesome.

 Instructions

-- Bring just to a boil, then lower to a simmer and cook for approximately three hours (yep) in a covered pot with the lid barely cracked, stirring occasionally, until the beans have fully softened.
-TIP: The water quantity should be accurate, but If the pot of beans starts to look a little dry, add more water until you have a very thick, creamy soup consistency.
+- Cook the soup until tender and thickened.
+Bring the pot just to a boil, then lower to a simmer.
+Cook for approximately three hours in a covered pot with the lid barely cracked, stirring occasionally, until the beans have fully softened.
+PRO TIP: The water quantity is accurate, but if the beans start to look dry, add more water until you have a very thick, creamy soup consistency.